PowerShell Scripting Cheatsheet¶

 Useful starting points when learning about the language:

-Unlike most texts on programming languages this starts with a simple but realistic PowerShell example, with many of the language details being covered in subsequent sections.
+Unlike most texts on programming languages, let us starts with a simple but realistic PowerShell example, with many of the language details being covered in subsequent sections.

 This is a contrived but realistic PowerShell script to illustrate several important points.
-It is based on a gist template from 9to5IT, which is extremely useful, but is augmented to force the syntax version and to be more strict on the use of uninitialized variables.
+It is based on a gist template from 9to5IT, which is augmented to force the syntax version and to be more strict on the use of uninitialized variables.

 #requires -version 4